jundalisay/spblist/content/en/research/hitler/mein/volume-1/chapter-11g.md

 Therefore the Jew began by making public amends for the crimes which he had committed against the people in the past.
 He started his metamorphosis by first appearing as the 'benefactor' of humanity.
 Since his new philanthropic policy had a very concrete aim in view, he could not very well apply to himself the biblical counsel, not to allow the left hand to know what the right hand is giving.
 He felt obliged to let as many people as possible know how deeply the sufferings of the masses grieved him and to what excesses of personal sacrifice he was ready to go in order to help them.

 With this manifestation of innate modesty, so typical of the Jew, he trumpeted his virtues before the world until finally the world actually began to believe him.
 Those who refused to share this belief were considered to be doing him an injustice.

 Thus after a little while he began to twist things around, so as to make it appear that it was he who had always been wronged, and vice versa.

 There were really some particularly foolish people who could not help pitying this poor unfortunate creature of a Jew.

 Attention may be called to the fact that, in spite of his proclaimed readiness to make personal sacrifices, the Jew never becomes poor thereby.

 He has a happy knack of always making both ends meet.
 Occasionally his benevolence might be compared to the manure which is not spread over the field merely for the purpose of getting rid of it, but rather with a view to future produce.

 After a short time, the world was given to know that the Jew had become a general benefactor and philanthropist.
 What a transformation!

 What is looked upon as more or less natural when done by other people here became an object of astonishment, and even sometimes of admiration, because it was considered so unusual in a Jew.
 That is why he has received more credit for his acts of benevolence than ordinary mortals.

 The Jew became liberal all of a sudden and began to talk enthusiastically of how human progress must be encouraged.
 Gradually he assumed the air of being the herald of a new age.

 Yet at the same time he continued to undermine the ground-work of that part of the economic system in which the people have the most practical interest.

 He bought up stock in the various national undertakings and thus pushed his influence into the circuit of national production, making this latter an object of buying and selling on the stock exchange, or rather what might be called the pawn in a financial game of chess, and thus ruining the basis on which personal proprietorship alone is possible.

 Only with the entrance of the Jew did that feeling of estrangement, between employers and employees begin which led at a later date to the political class-struggle.

-Finally the Jew gained an increasing influence in all economic undertakings by means of his predominance in the stock-exchange.
+Finally, the Jew gained an increasing influence in all economic undertakings by means of his predominance in the stock-exchange.
 If not the ownership, at least he secured control of the working power of the nation.

 In order to strengthen his political position, he directed his efforts towards removing the barrier of racial and civic discrimination which had hitherto hindered his advance at every turn.

 With characteristic tenacity he championed the cause of religious tolerance for this purpose; and in the freemason organization, which had fallen completely into his hands, he found a magnificent weapon which helped him to achieve his ends.

 Government circles, as well as the higher sections of the political and commercial bourgeoisie, fell a prey to his plans through his manipulation of the masonic net, though they themselves did not even suspect what was happening.

 Only the people as such, or rather the masses which were just becoming conscious of their own power and were beginning to use it in the fight for their rights and liberties, had hitherto escaped the grip of the Jew.
 At least his influence had not yet penetrated to the deeper and wider sections of the people.